 Canada is one of the largest exporters of red meat and livestock in the world, exporting around 45 per cent of Canadian beef and cattle production each year.

-The Canadian beef industry ships to 56 countries but is reliant on the U.S. for 75 per cent of all beef exports.
-The next largest export markets are mainland China & Hong Kong (8%), Japan (6%), Mexico (4%) and South Korea 2%, accounting for 96 per cent of total export volumes.
-All other markets together represent the remaining 4 per cent of Canadian beef exports.
+The Canadian beef industry ships to 56 countries but is reliant on the U.S. for 74 per cent of all beef exports.
+The next largest export markets are Japan (8%), mainland China & Hong Kong (7.7%), Mexico (4%), Southeast Asia 1.8% and South Korea 1%, accounting for 97 per cent of total export volumes.
+All other markets together represent the remaining 3 per cent of Canadian beef exports.

-Canada’s beef consumption averaged around 880,000 tonnes in 2015 and 2016.
+Canada’s beef consumption is projected to be up five per cent to 970,000 tonnes in 2018.
 Canadian consumers purchase about 18 kilograms (retail weight) of beef per person per year.

 Canadian beef industry fast facts